lucasolal/chat-app/README.md

 # chat-app
 Small chat app being developed as a personal project.

+See https://lucasolal-chat-app.herokuapp.com/ for an example of the deployed app.

 Uses Auth0 to authenticate users.
 You will need to set up an Auth0 single page application.

 **Environment Variables**